opensemanticworld/rapsql/README.md

         1. Clone repo https://github.com/apache/age-viewer to another local folder
         2. Open docker-compose.yml of your local rapsql
         3. Navigate to service: age-viewer
-        4. Change context "/usr/local/docker/age-viewer/" to your choosen local folder path of age-viewer
+        4. Change context "/usr/local/docker/age-viewer/" to your chosen local folder path of age-viewer
     4. (ARM architecture only) E. g. on Raspberry Pi, you need to change the swagger image as well
         1. Open docker-compose.yml of your local rapsql
         2. Navigate to service: swagger